NandakrishnanR/NandakrishnanR/README.md

 - Tech radar and core focus areas (static visual):
   ![Tech Radar](./tech-radar.svg)

+  The tech radar is intentionally simple and based on recent work: ML/AI centered, CI/CD & MLOps in the inner rings, Docker/MLOps in the mid layer, and embedded/automation (LabVIEW, SCADA, TwinCAT) in the outer layer.

 - Repository-level metrics (placeholder badge):
   ![GitHub metrics](./github-metrics.svg)

-- Contribution snapshot:
+- Contribution snapshot (static placeholder):
   ![Contribution Snake](./snake.svg)

-> Notes: these images are static assets in the repository root.
-If you replace or regenerate them, keep the same filenames (tech-radar.svg, github-metrics.svg, snake.svg) or update the README image paths accordingly.
+> Notes: images referenced above are static assets committed to the repository root (tech-radar.svg, github-metrics.svg, snake.svg).
+If you regenerate visuals, keep these filenames or update the README image paths.

 ---